denestoth/BriDGette/README.md

 # BriDGette

-BriDGette - Basic Deck ard Game
+BriDGette - Basic Deck card Game

 requires java 11, maven and was made with spring boot